Types of Equity Release (2025)

 Joint Equity

-If you have a jointly owned property, equity release plans are taken out together.
+If you and your life partner live in a jointly-owned property, equity release plans are taken out in both names.

-This is common practice for elderly homeowners, and a financial adviser will be able to walk you through the process.
+This is common practice for retired homeowners, and a financial adviser will be able to walk you through the process.

 Take note

-Shared property ownership isn’t the same as joint ownership.
+Shared property ownership isn’t the same as joint ownership.15

 Current Mortgage